Church of St Thomas the Apostle, Killinghall: Consecration

 The text for the bishop's sermon was the 8th verse of Psalm 26: "Lord I have loved the habitation of thy house, and the place where thine honour dwelleth."
 He commented that "no excuse could now be made" that the congregation "had no church immediately at hand."
 He said it was "his earnest hope that those for whom the church had been erected would show their thankfulness by availing themselves constantly of those privileges which would be there accorded them."
 He ended by saying that donations on that day would be applied first to the remaining debt for the cost of building the church, and the balance would be kept towards the future building of a vicarage.
 The collection raised £40.

 In the afternoon after the service there was a sale of work in the schoolroom, raising a sum between £20 and £25 in aid of the building fund.
-200 local people were entertained to a tea to which the journalist of the Pately Bridge and Niddertale Herald was presumably invited, since he described it as a "great success".
+200 local people were entertained to a tea to which the journalist of the Pateley Bridge and Nidderdale Herald was presumably invited, since he described it as a "great success".
 This was followed by an evening service held by the Dean of Ripon, the Reverend R.K.
 Smith vicar of Killinghall, Reverend J.J.
 Pulleine and Reverend H. Deck.
 The collection on this occasion raised more than £7 towards the building fund.